rahmann5/GroupChatAndroidApp/README.md

 # GroupChatAndroidApp
-To use this code you will need to configure it with your own firebase account please use this tutorial as a guide: <a href = "#">Project HN</a>
+To use this code you will need to configure it with your own firebase account please use this tutorial as a guide: <a href = "https://projecthn.000webhostapp.com/article/9">Project HN</a>